 Castor oil might be something that your granny or grandad are familiar with as a cure for everything during their childhood.
 And they might not have been far wrong.
-Castor oil is being celebrated for a number of benefits to skin, hair and overall health.
-SO Check out the Castor Oil Benefits below
+It is now being celebrated for a number of benefits to skin, hair and overall health.
+So Check out the Castor Oil Benefits below

 What is Castor oil?

 Castor oil is a vegetable oil produced by pressing seeds found in a castor plant (known as Ricinus communis).
 In its original form, it is a pale yellow oil, often used in manufacturing, soap, paints and perfumes.

 Castor oil as a ‘go to’ remedy is not new.
 It has been a staple in medicine cupboards for years and a home remedy.
 It has also been used in its originating countries (Africa and parts of India and the Mediterranean) for medicinal purposes for years.
 Today, it is now promoted for beauty, as well as health and is best known for its antibacterial and anti-inflammatory benefits.It contains ricinoleic acid which helps in constipation as well as against fungal bacteria